Andre-lab/RosettaEvolve/equilibration_run/README.md

 Comments on the xml script:

 - steepness is the factor that convert the Rosetta energy (for the beta_nov16_cart energy function) onto the approximate kcal/mol scale (beta * T) in the Boltzmann function).
-- The NucleotideMutation move measures the ddG values at each position of the protein for all point mutations
+- The NucleotideMutation move measures the energy values at each position of the protein for all point mutations (from which the ddG can be calculated).
 - The EvolutionaryDynamics mover runs the evolutionary dynamics simulations and evolves the sequence